binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ![](images/ThreatTags/average-common-average-severe.png)

 Wherever you have networking equipment installed, it represents an optimal target for an attacker looking to compromise assets on your network.
-An attacker needs just enough time to plant infectious media that will do their bidding, perhaps destruction or establishing a reverse shell to an external host they control, giving them full access to your network.
+An attacker only needs just enough time to plant infectious media that will do their bidding, perhaps destruction or establishing a reverse shell to an external host they control, giving them full access to your network.
 Do not underestimate how quickly this can be done.
-Often simply plugging media in is all that is required.
+Often simply plugging media in, is all that is required.

 ### Network Ports